jparrill/ztp-the-hard-way/docs/prerequirements/mirror-ocp-release.md

 ocp_mirror_release
 ```

-Executing this script should be ok to download and update the `oc` client and also mirror the Openshift Release, so ensure you add the relevant ImageContentSourcePolicies to your InstallConfig for the Hub deployment and also for the Spoke deployments that we will explain in a later section.
+Executing this script should be ok to download and update the `oc` client and also mirror the OpenShift Release, so ensure you add the relevant `ImageContentSourcePolicies` to your `InstallConfig` for the Hub deployment and also for the Spoke deployments that we will explain in a later section.